Mixed Estimates for Degenerate Multilinear Operators Associated to Simplexes: Mixed Estimates

 3) $\epsilon_i +\epsilon_{i+1} =0$ implies $\frac{1}{p_i} + \frac{1}{p_{i+1}} <1$. \end{theorem}

-\begin{proof} The ``only if" part of the theorem will follow from corollary \ref{CE} in the next section on counterexamples and shows that our results are, in a sense, the best possible.
-To prove the ``if" statement, it is enough by the remark at the end of the previous theorem to assume all Lebesgue blocks have length 1 or 2.
+\begin{proof} It is enough by the remark at the end of the previous theorem to assume all Lebesgue blocks have length 1 or 2.
 In fact, we now specialize to the case where each Lebesgue block has length 2 and there is only 1 function in a Wiener space between each Lebesgue block.
 The same type of proof will work for the cases where a Lebesgue block has length one or there is more than one Wiener function separating a Lebesgue block.
 So, we will restrict our attention to the operator $C_{3n-1}^{1,1,-1,1,1,-1,...,-1,1,1}$ and prove bounds for it.
 To this end, we introduce two martingale structures for each $f_{3i} \in W_{p_{3i}}$: